angusYuhao/Money-Manager/README.md

 > **Note:** Please see the "Pie Chart" section for a more general explanation.

 ### Bar Chart (Phase 2 Functionality)
+The Spendings page now has a toggle button for “Details” and “Overview” mode.
+The “Details” mode will contain the regular information (table and pie chart) as before.
 The “Overview” mode will now provide a spendings overview of the regular user’s actual and projected spendings throughout the year.
 As the regular user adds new transactions or months, the bar chart will be automatically updated.

 ### Transaction History
 The table provides an overview of each individual transaction for the user's spendings.
 Each entry will contain a "Date", "Amount", "Description" and "Category".